astronomer/docs/astro/ci-cd-templates/template-overview.md

 If you use GitHub Actions as your CI/CD tool, you can find preview Deployment templates as part of the [Astronomer GitHub action in the GitHub Marketplace](https://github.com/astronomer/deploy-action/tree/deployment-preview#deployment-preview-templates).
 This GitHub action includes sub-actions for each of these four steps.
 To learn more, see [GitHub Actions](ci-cd-templates/github-actions.md).

-To configure your own automated workflow for preview Deployments with another CI/CD tool, use the topics below.
-Each step required to implement this feature is equivalent to the four shell scripts in the topics below.
+To configure your own automated workflow for preview Deployments with another CI/CD tool, use the following scripts.
+Each of the following four shell scripts is equivalent to the steps required to implement this feature with [GitHub Actions](ci-cd-templates/github-actions.md#deployment-preview-templates).

 #### Create a preview Deployment